syncfusion/ej2-react-docs/src/documenteditor/document-editor/link.md

 # Hyperlink

-Document editor supports hyperlink field.
+Document Editor supports hyperlink field.
 You can link a part of the document content to Internet or file location, mail address, or any text within the document.

 ## Navigate a hyperlink

-Document editor triggers ‘requestNavigate’ event whenever user clicks Ctrl key or tap a hyperlink within the document.
+Document Editor triggers ‘requestNavigate’ event whenever user clicks Ctrl key or tap a hyperlink within the document.
 This event provides necessary details about link type, navigation URL, and local URL (if any) as arguments, and allows you to easily customize the hyperlink navigation functionality.
 Refer to the following example.

 {% tab template="document-editor/link" compileJsx=true %}